 The District, like many other public and private entities, relies on technology to conduct its operations.
 As a recipient and provider of personal, private, or sensitive information, the District faces multiple cyber threats including, but not limited to, hacking, viruses, malware and other attacks on computer and other sensitive digital networks and systems.
-To mitigate the risk of business operations impact and/or damage from cyber incidents or cyber-attacks, the District invests in various forms of cybersecurity and operational controls.
-No assurances can be given that such security and operational control measures will be completely successful to guard against cyber threats and attacks.
+To mitigate the risk of business operations impact and/or damage from cyber incidents or cyber-attacks, the District invests in various forms of cybersecurity and operational controls; however, no assurances can be given that such security and operational control measures will be completely successful to guard against cyber threats and attacks.
 The results of any such attack could impact business operations and/or damage District digital networks and systems and the costs of remedying any such damage could be substantial.
+The District has secured cybersecurity insurance through NYSIR.